yashjain-p44/harmony-ai-planner/README.md

 This project combines a sophisticated LangGraph-based AI agent with a modern React frontend to provide an intuitive interface for:
 - **Natural Language Task Scheduling**: Describe tasks in plain English and let the AI schedule them
 - **Habit Planning**: Automatically schedule recurring habits based on your preferences
+- **Calendar Analysis**: Get AI-powered insights about your schedule, busy periods, and free time
 - **Calendar Integration**: Seamless Google Calendar sync with conflict detection
 - **Human-in-the-Loop**: Approval workflow for scheduling decisions
 - **Smart Time Slot Finding**: AI-powered free time detection and optimization